wright-cemrc-projects/cryoet-montage/Bashscripts/README.md

 ### Requirements

-You will need to have MATLAB(MATLAB_R2020b), IMOD 4.11.6 or higher, Motioncor2 if motion correction of raw movie stacks is desired installed.
+You will need to have MATLAB(MATLAB_R2020b), IMOD 4.11.6 or higher, MotionCor2 if motion correction of raw movie stacks is desired installed.
 To perform the motion correction function in the bash script [`blendstitching_tiltcompensated_batch.sh`](blendstitching_tiltcompensated_batch.sh) correctly, you will need to identify the camera orientation set up in SerialEM.
-This can be checked via the *SerialEMproperties.txt* file located in the back *ProjectData* folder on the K3 or microscope PC.
-The parameter is system-dependent.
+This can be checked via the "SerialEMproperties.txt" file located in the "ProjectData" folder on the K3 or microscope PC where SerialEM is installed.
+The camera orientation parameters are generally system-dependent.
 For example, on our K3 camera, we need to apply 180 rotation and flip Y for correct orientation and handness preservation in the motion correction process.
 On our Falcon 4 camera, the Raw EER frames from the camera are flipped vertically and rotated 180 degrees (No flip or rotation applied in SerialEM in this case).
 Motioncor2 applies a vertical flip during the frame alignment, thus a final 180-degree rotation is needed post-Motioncor2 (the orientation is taken care of in the current script).
+Noted, MotionCor2 installation might be done via SBGrid, which is the case here.
+The environmental variable for MotionCor2 is motioncor2.

 Some modifications might be needed for each system.
 Please feel free to reach out via email (jyang525@wisc.edu).

 ## *Using coordinate_mpact_SerialEM.m or coordinate_mpact_SerialEM4_1.m*
 Download [`coordinate_mpact_SerialEM.m`](coordinate_mpact_SerialEM.m) if the montage tilt series are collected via SerialEM 3.8 and above stable release or [`coordinate_mpact_SerialEM4_1.m`](coordinate_mpact_SerialEM4_1.m) if the montage tilt series are collected via SerialEM 4.1.
 Place the function files in the same directory where MATLAB desktop or online is launched.